 “CEOs work to generate profits and return value to shareholders, but the best-run companies do more,” read the statement from America’s largest CEO trade association.
 “They put the customer first and invest in their employees and communities.”

 Today’s leading companies seek to maximize stakeholder value — the social and economic returns not only to shareholders but also to employees, customers, and their surrounding communities.
 Profits are only part of the equation.
-Companies can maximize stakeholder value through direct investments in stakeholders’ health, education, and environment.
+Socially responsible companies can maximize stakeholder value through direct investments in stakeholders’ health, education, and environment.

-Compared to Friedman’s Shareholder Theory, stakeholder-based management demands more complex decisions about resource allocation and corporate governance.
-Executives who seek to maximize their companies’ social capital will find a few easy answers, yet there are several principles that leaders can follow.
+Compared to Friedman’s Shareholder Theory, socially responsible companies demand more complex decisions about resource allocation and corporate governance.
+Executives who seek to maximize their companies’ social capital and corporate social responsibility (CSR) will find a few easy answers, yet there are several principles that leaders can follow.

-Here are five things that socially-responsible companies are doing today.
+Here are five strategies that socially responsible companies are using today.

 Social responsibility starts with workplace culture and your internal community.
 Organizations who keep this in mind, create environments in which their own employees can thrive and excel.